-(DOT) Department of Transportation, Walk-In Physical Exams in Belleville, MI
+Department of Transportation Physical Exams in Belleville, MI

-If your job has an effect on your own safety and that of the public’s, you’ll need a DOT physical.
+If your job has an effect on your own safety and that of the public’s, you’ll need a Department of Transportation physical.

 A Department of Transportation (DOT) physical is necessary for those who are employed as drivers, truckers or anyone else operating a motorized vehicle.
 These differ from a normal physical exam, as they are a bit more stringent and can seem a bit intimidating.
 Being in this line of work means that you are constantly around other drivers, and this exam simply shows that you are capable of keeping yourself and those around you safe.